srkuleo/noteset/README.md

 ## Future updates and plans:

+- _Metadata icon and notch setting for android pwa, change the angle of the icon, try hiding scrollbar with tailwind and make main tag a client wrapper to apply sliding animation with fm._

 - _Add warning modal to confirm removing workout, preview modal to show preview of the workout, confirming modal to inform user before pushing a new or edited workout to db.
-Add confirmation component that renders if certain message is returned from server action, confirming that workout has been added or edited with revalidation and redirect to users homepage._
+Add confirmation component that renders if certain message is returned from server action, confirming that workout has been added or edited with revalidation and redirect to users homepage.
+Finish error page UI._

 - _Figure out data model for db._

-- _Finish UI and logic for create and edit pages._
+- _Finish UI and logic for create, edit and workout pages._

 - _Set a limit on description input field to 60ch using zod._

-- _Add an active workout page, with proper structure based on database model._

 - _Modify profile and logs page to have an actual content._